 - Save your beachwear for days you are off from work.
 Short-shorts and tank tops are off limits.
 Flip flops are also a no-no.

 - You can't go wrong with khakis and a sports shirt, sweater, or blouse.

 - If you are going to a meeting or making a presentation, professional attire may be for the occasion.

 In addition to following the general rules for workplace attire, heed this advice before you dress for a job interview:

 - Adhere to the prospective employer's dress code, if there is one, or learn about the typical attire.
 Talk to people in your network who work at the company or know someone who does.
-Another trick is to hang out in the parking lot or near the building entrance before the work day begins in order to observe employees arriving for work.
+Another trick is to hang out in the parking lot or near the building entrance before the workday begins to observe employees arriving for work.
 If you can't manage to get there before work, you can try to watch people when they leave at the end of the day but don't be fooled.
 People often change their clothes to get ready for their after-work activities.

 - You should always dress slightly better for a job interview than you would if you were an employee.
 For example, if the company dress code doesn't require suits, you may want to wear one anyway.
-If very casual clothing is allowed, for example jeans and t-shirts, you should take it up a notch and instead, put on a nice pair of pants and a button down shirt.
-After all this is a special occasion and you always want to look your best.
+If very casual clothing is allowed, for example, jeans and t-shirts, you should take it up a notch and instead, put on a nice pair of pants and a button-down shirt.
+After all, this is a special occasion, and you always want to look your best.

 - Cover up tattoos and remove body jewelry until you know whether they are acceptable at that particular workplace.
-If you dye your hair unusual colors, you may want to go back to your natural haircolor for a little while too.
-For many people the ability to express their individuality through their attire, tattoos, piercings and hair color is extremely important.
+If you dye your hair unusual colors, you may want to go back to your natural hair color for a little while too.
+For many people, the ability to express their individuality through their attire, tattoos, piercings and hair color is extremely important.
 If that describes you, take it into consideration when deciding whether a particular work environment is right for you.